augustebaum/RL-hospital/README.md

 ## Files
 - `hospital.py` defines the `Hospital` class along with the methods necessary to simulate the passage of time in a hospital instance (including the reward system necessary for learning a policy: see the `next_step` function).
 - `learning.py` defines all methods pertaining to learning a policy: featurisations, learning algorithms and visualisation of policies.
-This also contains the `test` function trains and subsequently tests a learner, and returns relevant information about the test (where patients were allocated, how many were cured, how long they waited)
+This also contains the `test` function which trains and subsequently tests a learner, and returns relevant information about the test (where patients were allocated, how many were cured, how long they waited)
 - `feat_exp.py` generates (or reads pre-generated) and plots data for experiment 1 of the report, where several featurisations are compared.
 - `fastdoc_exp.py` generates (or reads pre-generated) and plots data for experiment 2 of the report, where we study the behaviour of the agent.
 - `rewards_exp.py` generates (or reads pre-generated) and plots data for experiment 3 of the report, where several algorithms and reward systems are compared.